Shredivan/knowtein/README.md

 # knowtein
-The helpful guide to metabolic disorder.
+The helpful guide to your metabolic disorder.